Enalean/tuleap-documentation-en/languages/en/user-guide/ci.rst

    "My Hudson Jobs" Widget

--  **Jobs Overview**: this widget is only available on project dashboard.
+-  **Jobs Overview**: this widget is only available on project dashboards.
 It can display an overview of all the jobs associated with this project.
 You can always choose the ones you want to display in the widget (preferences link).